EamonLaughtonEagan/COMP3004_Project/Server/README.md

-##README
+### REST API Documentation

-This is the middleware of our application.
-It is server-side code for receiving HTTP requests from clients.
-Requests are mapped to database queries, and the results are returned to the client.
+This code is the server-side middleware for our app.
+It receives HTTP requests from clients, mapping them to database and returning the results.
+Here is a short breakdown of the overall structure:

+1. AWS API Gateway routes url requests to this code.
+This app is built with Serverless CLI (see: serverless.yml) wrapped in Express for cleaner routing.

+2. When the API gateway receives a request, it is received and routed at index.js

+3. The request is then sent to the appropriate file (ie. /routes/jobs.js, /routes/users.js, etc.)

+4. The request is then validated and, if correct, a query is run against the database.

+5. The database is hosted on AWS RDS.
+Connection pooling is done in /configs/dbConfig.js.
+Connection to the database is maintained if requests are made within three seconds of each other.

+6. In a callback, the response from the database is sent back to the client.

 The root URI of the api is https://bsdbwvwyf7.execute-api.us-east-2.amazonaws.com/dev/